ian-barnes/ian-barnes.github.io/docs/index.md

 # Home

-This is my blog.
-Infrequent random writing, with or without pictures.
-Sometimes scientific / mathematical curiosities, sometimes “creative", sometimes might even be controversial, who knows?
-Read at your own risk.
-Of offence, boredom, who knows?
+Infrequent random writing, sometimes with pictures.
+A mix of scientific / mathematical curiosities, “creative" pieces, opinions.
+Might even be controversial sometimes, who knows?
+Read at your own risk... of offence, boredom, whatever.
+I'm not here to sell you anything or convince you of anything.
+I have no agenda.